 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water for the first week daily after planting.

 |Ships Year Round|

-Daylily - Hemerocallis fulva is a Vibrant Flowering Perennial
+Orange Daylily - Hemerocallis fulva is a Vibrant Flowering Perennial

 Orange Daylily is a perennial which, in the growing season, produces violently orange flowers and emerald green leaves.
 The Orange Daylily is clump-forming, and can slowly spread on its own to fill areas and act as a semi-evergreen ground cover.
 The Orange Daylily is particularly cold-hardy, though in mild winters it is likely to begin blooming somewhat early.
 The flower is a great plant to have in your landscape because of its bright, vibrant bloom that it can give you come spring to summer months.

-Daylily love Moist and Well Drained Soils
+The Orange Daylily loves Moist and Well Drained Soils

 Buyers should note that a daylily will almost certainly bloom the first year it is planted, but that it is unlikely to reach its full height until the second or the even third year after planting.
 These beautiful flowers can grow to be up to eighteen inches tall and also bloom through the autumn months if the weather is good.
 They love to be located in moist and well-drained soils and brings a lot of spectacular colors when they are in bloom.